atchoglogilbert/atchoglogilbert/README.md

 # Bienvenu dans mon monde.

-- 🔭 I’m currently working on becoming the best programmer in the universe and also ft_irc.
+- 🔭 I’m currently working on becoming the best programmer in the universe and also ft_irc:
-- 🌱 I’m currently learning C++ and Python
+- 🌱 I’m currently learning C++ and Python;
-- ✈️ I'm interested in travelling and learning new things in computer programming.
+- ✈️ I'm interested in travelling, music and learning new languages, concepts and softwares in computer programming.

 <!--
 **atchoglogilbert/atchoglogilbert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.